 The aftermath of a car accident can be extremely overwhelming.
-Not only are the shock and trauma of the accident hard to navigate, but it’s likely you’ll start to be contacted by a variety of parties, such as insurance company representatives and bill collectors.
+Not only are the shock and trauma of the accident hard to navigate, but you’ll likely start to be contacted by a variety of parties, such as insurance company representatives and bill collectors.
 The representative from the insurance company that contacts you is referred to as the insurance claims adjuster, and they may not have your best interests at heart.

 Unfortunately, many insurance claim adjusters can be extremely manipulative and try to convince you to enter a settlement that does not reflect the total monetary amount you’re entitled to.
 While adjusters may come off as friendly, they are not on your side, and it’s essential to give them as little information as possible.
 The adjuster will probably ask you for a recorded statement.
-If they ask you for this, it’s important to consult with your personal injury lawyer.
+If they ask you for this, it’s important to consult with your injury lawyer.
 In almost every situation, it’s best to avoid providing a recorded statement.

 An insurance claims adjuster will likely contact you soon after your accident.
 During this call, they will ask for details about the crash.
 Specifically, they may ask you to give a recorded statement.
 This is one of the most common tactics insurance companies use to devalue claims.
 It’s essential to know that, under Colorado law, you are not required to speak to a claims adjuster.
-In fact, it is in your best interests to delay the call if you are overwhelmed or in pain from your accident.
+It is in your best interests to delay the call if you are overwhelmed or in pain from your accident.

 Even when you are in a better mental headspace, insurance companies can still use manipulative tactics to get you to say things on a recorded statement that can be used against you.
 Ultimately, the best way to deal with this process is to have a trusted car accident attorney handle communications with the insurance adjuster on your behalf.